 Kristin Bright

 Kristin Bright is associate professor of cultural and medical anthropology at Middlebury College.
-Keenly committed to interdisciplinary research and advising, she also holds graduate faculty positions in social behavioural health at the University of Toronto Dalla Lana School of Public Health, and in anthropology at Carleton University (Canada).
+Keenly committed to interdisciplinary research and advising, she also holds affiliate faculty positions in social behavioural health at the University of Toronto Dalla Lana School of Public Health, and sociocultural anthropology at Carleton University (Canada).

-In Vermont and Canada, she leads the Body Online lab, a student-faculty collaborative for graduate and undergraduate interdisciplinary research on adolescent mental health, cancer treatment, relational and sexual health, holistic and integrative medicine, digital ecosystems, and end of life care.
-Across these areas, Bright’s lab is interested in the diverse ways people imagine and interact with emerging practices of digital communication and activism.
+In Vermont and Canada, she leads the Body Online Lab, a student-faculty ethnographic research collective focused on youth health and healthcare, cancer healthcare, relational and sexual health, holistic and integrative medicine, digital ecosystems, and end of life care.
+Across these areas, Bright’s lab is interested in the diverse ways people imagine and interact with emerging practices of health communication and activism.

-After finishing her PhD in 1998 at the University of California at Santa Cruz, Bright completed postdoctoral work in medical humanities at UC Irvine and Stanford (1999-2002).
-She then carried out NIH funded postdoc work at UC Berkeley on young adult substance use and mental health.
-She has directed large multi-site studies including a sociocultural/clinical study of advanced breast cancer in Egypt, India, Mexico, South Africa, and the US, and a large policy study on access to novel therapeutics for lethal cancers in Canada and the US.
+After finishing her PhD in anthropology at the University of California at Santa Cruz in 1998, Bright carried out postdoctoral work in cultural medical anthropology at the University of California Humanities Research Institute (1998-99) and Stanford University (1999-2002).
+She was then selected as a NIAAA fellow at the University of California Berkeley and Prevention Research Center (2002-05) where studied substance use, addiction, and youth mental health.
+Since then, Bright has helped to design and lead large multdisciplinary projects including clinical ethnographic research on structural inequalities in breast cancer in Egypt, India, Mexico, South Africa, and the United States, and a policy guidance study on access to novel therapeutics for lethal cancers in Canada and the US.

 Courses Taught